Colonial architecture at sunset — heritage

 Manuel Enrique Tavares Espaillat

-Phillips Academy Andover and Yale University
+Riverdale Academy, Phillips Academy Andover & Yale University

 Steward of democratic governance